 "People with disabilities have traditionally been underrepresented in the sciences, both in classrooms and careers.
-This event is designed to raise awareness that persons with disabilities have made many dynamic contributions to the scientific community," says Cary Supalo, president of Independence Science.
+This event is designed to raise awareness that persons with disabilities have made many dynamic contributions to the scientific community," said Supalo, who is a contributor to the 4th edition of "Teaching Chemistry to Students with Disabilities" and a member of the American Chemical Society's Chemists with Disabilities Committee.

 "They overcome many challenges every day as a result of their physical limitations, and so become master problem solvers.
 Highlighting these problem-solving strengths is the focus of this reception.
-Such valuable skills can be utilized to pursue careers in the sciences, because science is all about solving problems," he says.
+Such valuable skills can be utilized to pursue careers in the sciences, because science is all about solving problems."
+The event is co-sponsored by the American Chemical Society's Chemists with Disabilities Committee, the Beta Nu Chapter of professional chemistry fraternity Alpha Chi Sigma and Independence Science.